mn519019/nasa-api-json-parse/README.md

 - python 3

 ## Approach
-- When you GET data by sending a HTTP request on python, the data can be cut off on your terminal.
+- When you GET data by sending a HTTP request (request moduel) from python, the data can be cut off on your terminal.
 I normaly use this site if the api link is provided [JSON Formatter](https://jsonformatter.org/json-pretty-print).
 - Otherwise, store your targeted data in the textbox when JSON file is very lengthy

 ## Reference: